AlexandraZastavnitckaia/test-playground/README.md

 - On the homepage, all footer links have an 'href' attribute filled with the correct link

 ## Test cases I automated based on the requirements:

+This is the minimum set of test cases to cover the given requirements.
+We can always increase the number of test cases with boreder cases and classes of equivalence.

 1. "Search product via the searchbar:"
    - Go to bol.com page